telerik/winforms-docs/datalayout/validation.md

 # Validation

-For the need of validation process we made two events (__ItemValidating, ItemValidated__) that are firing when the __Validating__ and __Validated__ events occur in the editors. __RadDataLayout__ provides three different ways to show to the users that some editors do not match to validation criteria – Validation label, Error provider and Validation Panel.
+For the need of validation process we made two events (__ItemValidating, ItemValidated__) that are firing when the __Validating__ and __Validated__ events occur in the editors. __RadDataLayout__ provides three different ways to show to the users that some editors do not match the validation criteria – Validation label, Error provider and Validation Panel.
 In the following tutorial we will demonstrate how to use a validation panel together with Error provider.

 1\.
 For the purpose of this tutorial, we will create a new class Employee with a couple of exposed properties.
 By binding __RadDataLayout__ to object from this type we will generate several items: